 Memory problems are very common after a brain injury so it’s important to write things down.
 By things, I mean everything.
 Everything that you know or think you’re going to forget if you don’t write down.

-- Everything slows down around you and everything you do feels like it’s turning into slow motion
+- Everything slows down around you and everything you do feels slow motion.

-- Words or voices becoming jumbled when you’re trying to read or watch television
+- Words or voices becoming jumbled (like they’re all screaming inside your head) when you’re trying to read or watch television.

 Train your brain